 The new Nikon 24-70mm f/2.8E ED VR standard zoom lens incorporates 20 elements divided in 16 groups with the back and front elements covered in fluorine.

 This Nikkor optic is weathersealed, so dust and moisture should not trouble it, while its Nano Crystal Coat will take care of ghosting and flare.

 An ASP/ED element has been added for the first time in history into a Nikon lens and it consists of an ED element and an aspherical element fused into a single unit.

 It also features an electromagnetic diaphragm and a built-in Vibration Reduction mechanism.
-It weighs 1,070 grams or 2.36 lbs and it can still be pre-ordered at Amazon for about $2,400.
+It weighs 1,070 grams or 2.36 lbs and it can still be pre-ordered at Amazon

 At the time of writing this article, most stores are still listing August 27 as the release date.
 However, it will be changed soon.
 Stay tuned for further details on this matter!